kristofgilicze/kristofgilicze.github.io/content/experience/robocup.md

     live: false
 duration: 2 seasons<br>( 2016, 2017 )
 ---
-The RoboCup rescue-maze challange is to identify victims within a re-created disaster area with obstacles, uneven terrain.
+Search for "victims" within a re-created disaster area.
 <!--more-->
 We developed the firmware in Arduino flavoured C++, the realtime monitoring, debugging capability was built using LabView.